sparkflows/sparkflows-docs/docs/rest-api-authentication/python-token.rst

 Get Processor Count
 --------------------

+The below code in Python does the following:

+* Acquires the token using Grant Type Password
-The below code in Python invokes the Fire Insights REST API to calculate number of processors list available in Fire Insight.
+* Invokes the Fire Insights REST API to get the number of processors list available in Fire Insights.

   ::